 Hitherto, all member states of the European Union were obliged to publish references to the directories of national standards which serve to implement the harmonised standards.
 As in the case of the directory regarding the Machine Ordinance (9.
 ProdSV) in December 2009, from July 2011 and from December 2011 respectively onwards, the legal requirement for the national publication of references to the directories regarding the Toy Ordinance (2.
 ProdSV) and the Low-Voltage Ordinance (1.
 ProdSV) in the Federal Gazette lapsed.
 Therefore, the list of these standards is no longer published on the website of the Federal Institute for Occupational Safety and Health (BAuA), but instead referred to with a link to the latest respective publication in the Official Journal of the EU.

-The remaining references to the directories were previously published on the homepage of the Federal Institute for Occupational Safety and Health simultaneously to the date of the announcement in the Federal Gazette.
-Since the Product Safety Act (ProdSG) became effective on 1 December 2011, no announcement of the references to the directories has been made in the Federal Gazette; this has only taken place on BAuA's website.
+The remaining references to the directories were as yet published here on BAuA's homepage simultaneously to the date of the announcement in the Federal Gazette.
+Since the Product Safety Act (ProdSG) became effective on 1 December 2011, the announcement of the references to the directories no longer takes place in the Federal Gazette; but on BAuA's website only.

 The following therefore applies: If you configure your product according to these standards or use a product that is configured according to these standards, you can assume that the basic requirements intended by the legislator are fulfilled.
 It is necessary to remember that standards are not obligatory by nature and that their application is voluntary.
 It is generally possible to guarantee the safety level required by the appropriate directive on an alternative basis.
 In the event of damage, however, the burden of proof will then be with the person who decided on a configuration solution which was not in keeping with the standards.